Baileys Brownies (gluten-free option)

 Gluten-free options

 As previously mentioned, you can use buckwheat flour, but it diminishes the Irish cream flavor just a bit.
-If you want full Baileys flavor, King Arthur Flour Gluten-free Measure for Measure Flour works great as does Bob’s Red Mill Gluten-free 1-to-1 Baking Flour.
+If you want full Baileys flavor, King Arthur Flour Gluten-free Measure for Measure Flour works great as does Bob’s Red Mill 1-to-1 Gluten-free Baking Flour.
+That’s the one in the blue bag.

 Dairy-free option